gotouerina/CNVpipeline/README.md

         sh CNVrun.sh
 #   Step2

-        Sh 02.overlap.sh
+        sh 02.overlap.sh
+#   Step3

+        sh 03.BDN.sh

 #     Plot (画图)

-The Rscripts used are in https://github.com/DaRinker/PolarBearCNV
+The CNV_gene-overlap.pl and  Rscripts used are in https://github.com/DaRinker/PolarBearCNV, check for detail.

-To split chromesome and contig into their own fasta file, you can use the scripts in splitchr_script.